 And was how much hair I pulled out the soft roller – it is a lot.

 This test reveals that the anti-wrap system works on to a certain extent.
 It will not work on long strands of hair above 5 inches as it wraps around the brush and axles.
-So please check these areas if you live with someone who has long hair.
+So please check these areas if you live with someone with long hair.

 The mopping pad of the X30, I believe, will be best suited for cleaning dry stains.
 If you’ve seen my experiment with the X20 where I tried to mop a big mess, you’ll know why I don’t recommend this for wet messes.